xiurongy3506/independent_study/entries/entry2.md

 ## CocoaPods
 #### Where did this new concept, CocoaPods, came from?
 I told my co-worker, John, at my intern that I will be studying Swift for my independent_study.
 John, as an IOS Developer, asked me about what I am learning, and I told him about my experience of swift so far (learning the basics syntax and etc).
-I told John about my goal, to build a productivity app, and John kindly recommended me to look into CocoaPods as it contains many already developed code that can be useful to impliment in my app.
+I told John about my goal, to build a productivity app, and John kindly recommended me to look into CocoaPods as it contains many already developed code that can be useful to implement in my app.

 #### So I did some googling...
 CocoaPod is a dependency manager for Swift and Objective-C.